Introduction to niche podcast sponsorship revenue

 Inventory and sponsor load

-The sponsors per episode field is one of the most sensitive inputs in the entire model because it multiplies direct sponsorship revenue.
+In this niche podcast sponsorship model, the sponsors per episode field is one of the most sensitive inputs because it multiplies direct revenue.
 The temptation is to keep increasing it.
 The risk is that every extra interruption affects listener experience.
 A technical weekly show with intense attention may tolerate a different load than a casual long-form interview podcast.

 Think of sponsor inventory as something you curate, not just something you fill.
 Premium inventory is the limited space where your audience still trusts the recommendation.
 Once you overuse that space, rates become harder to defend and renewals can become harder to keep.